 Angle of Attack

-Use the display to compare attached flow, high-lift flap settings, and stall behavior.
-The black test area stays isolated so students can focus on the aerodynamic changes.
+Use the screen to compare smooth air flow, flaps for extra lift at slow speeds, and stall behavior.
+The black test area keeps everything easy to see so you can focus on the aerodynamic changes.

 AoA: 0.0°